-- To advocate for improved social services to disadvantaged communities.
+- To advocate for improved social services and livelihoods to disadvantaged communities.
 This involve partnerships that led to construction of wells and latrines as well as establishment of vocational institutions, distribution of primary health services.

 - 2 well was constructed in Baka village to support 105 households that are currently not connected to the national water grid.